Home Renovation Novels to Revamp Your Reading

 Book Summary

-Megan is a young historian and a pregnant widower.
+Megan is a young historian and a pregnant widow.
 Despite her grief, she is eager to restore a landmark hunting lodge on Virginia’s Eastern Shore that was built by her great-great-grandfather, in hopes that it will help attract much-needed tourist revenue to the town of Cape Hudson.

 As the renovation progresses, Megan discovers a collection of old letters in Spring House – the caretaker’s cottage on the grounds of the lodge.
 Through the letters, she is drawn into the life of the woman who wrote them a century ago.
 Like Megan, this woman had many secrets.
 As the past and present weave together, Megan learns more about her family and herself.